johnbolk/pycairotk/README.md

 **A Tkinter DrawArea wrapper class for the pycairo package.**

 This package provides an alternative to the Tkinter Canvas widget for rendering and displaying graphics objects.
 The **DrawArea** widget is a high-level wrapper class for the **pycairo** package, which implements many of that package's graphics and text rendering capabilities.
 One of these is the ability to generate sub-pixel graphics resolution by using the anti-aliasing capabilities.
-Another is the ability to render text and graphics while using full 32-bit, RGBA colors.
+Another is the ability to render text and graphics using full 32-bit, RGBA colors.

 An important difference from either the Tkinter Canvas widget or the **pycairo** package, is that the **DrawArea** widget class was defined to operate in a standard, right-handed coordinate system.
 This means that the y-axis coordinate value increases from the bottom of the display to the top of the display.
 This is illustrated in Figure 1.